Hammad1007/Cat-Lovers/Testing.md

 ### Setup and important commands

 Start by cloning a github repository with yourself on your Visual Studio Code.
 Visual Studio Code is faster and quick to use than other IDEs.
 It is better to stick with the GUI of the IDE to clone a repository.
-However, if you wish to use the terminal. you may enter the following command:
+Go to your desired directory where you wish to keep your project.
 ```
 git clone [URL of the Remote Git repository]
 ```